MicrosoftDocs/powerapps-docs/powerapps-docs/teams/overview-of-the-power-apps-app.md

 ## Home tab

 The **Home** tab allows you to get started creating new apps using Power Apps.
-As you’ve learned from the earlier section about <!--- Create first app topic link --> creating your first app in Teams, a new environment is created for your team when you create a first app.
+As you’ve learned from the earlier section about [creating your first app in Teams](create-first-app.md), a new environment is created for your team when you create a first app.
 Creating additional apps inside same team uses the environment already created for the selected team.
 You can use the Home tab as a one stop to view all the available apps that you can install, or play the video to get started.

 ## Build tab